alercebroker/user-microservices/reports/README.md

 * `MONGODB_USERNAME`: Username to connect to the database
 * `MONGODB_PASSWORD`: Password for the given user
 * `MONGODB_DATABASE`: Name of the database the contains the collections of interest
+* `ALERT_API_URL`: Base URL for the alerts API (used only for generating CSV files)

+In case a given variable is not defined, it will search for them in `.env.test`.
+This file contains the variables required to run the integration tests.

 **Note:** The docker image must be built from the root of the monorepo, not from the location of the `Dockerfile`.